im4kv/Incident-Response/README.md

 In addition to what is required in preparation phase of incident handling (including: compile a list of all your assets,create a communication plan, develop and document IR policies and etc), this directory contain which security events or IDs, and at what thresholds, these events should be investigated.

-- [Windows ATT&CK Logging Cheat Sheet](https://github.com/ikhosravi/Incident-Response/blob/master/Preparation/Windows%2BATT%26CK_Logging%2BCheat%2BSheet_ver_Sept_2018.pdf): Map the tactics and techniques of the Mitre ATT&CK framework to Windows audit log event IDs and Sysmon unique IDs in order to know what to collect and harvest, and also what you could hunt for using Windows logging.
+- [Windows ATT&CK Logging Cheat Sheet (PDF)](https://github.com/ikhosravi/Incident-Response/blob/master/Preparation/Windows%2BATT%26CK_Logging%2BCheat%2BSheet_ver_Sept_2018.pdf): Map the tactics and techniques of the Mitre ATT&CK framework to Windows audit log event IDs and Sysmon unique IDs in order to know what to collect and harvest, and also what you could hunt for using Windows logging.

 ### Identification

-- [Critical Windows Events (Powershell)](https://github.com/ikhosravi/Incident-Response/blob/master/Identification/check-critical-events.ps1): Powershell script to report important windows events such as Successful logon,new user account created, user account enabled,password reset,local group membership changed, network share was accessed (look for suspicious C$,IPC$), new service installed, security log cleared and etc.
+- [Critical Windows Events (Powershell)](https://github.com/ikhosravi/Incident-Response/blob/master/Identification/check-critical-events.ps1): A Powershell script to report important windows events such as Successful logon,new user account created, user account enabled,password reset,local group membership changed, network share was accessed (look for suspicious C$,IPC$), new service installed, security log cleared and etc.
 ## Acknowledgments

 * MalwareArchaeology.com